jumpingjoy/watchnationpro/index.md

 ### ✅Is it battery operated or must be charged?
 Some of the smart watches like Samsung gear sport and apple watch has wireless charging feature.
 In order to charge these devices, you cannot plug your device directly into a charger, but you can lay it on a charging puck.

-### ✅How is the Battery Backup?
+### Does it have a long Battery life?
 And also, you need to consider the battery life of a smartwatch.
 Being a work professional, you will use the watch most of the time in a day, so purchasing a smartwatch with good battery life is very important.
 Otherwise, it is not meaningful when it needs charging very often.
 You can do it with your smartphone alone.
 You don't need a smartwatch.
 So please be concerned about battery life when you go shopping for a smartwatch.

-Nowadays, smartwatches are available with ten days of battery life.
-Unlike a smartphone, we don't need to charge daily.Most color screen smartwatches tend to last for a day or two.
+Nowadays, best battery smartwatch are available with ten days of battery life.
+Unlike a smartphone, we don't need to charge daily.
+Most color screen smartwatches tend to last for a day or two.
 You decide and consider how often you are willing to plug in your watch for charging often.

 Smartwatches with voice capabilities will not have charge last long as expected.
-The charge of the Apple watch lasts around 18 hours.
+The Apple watch is a smartwatch with long battery life that lasts around 18 hours.

+Select the one with the best smartwatch battery life!!
+Smartwatch long battery life helps you use the watch for a longer amount of time.
+Our list has the list of smartwatch with best battery life 2021.

 ### ✅How many Apps are available for Usage?
-Samsung smartwatch models have hundreds or even thousands of App currently.
+* Samsung smartwatch models have hundreds or even thousands of best android watch apps currently.
+Android app collection has good apps for smartwatch including female apps android.
-Apple watch consists of the most well-rounded applications till now.
-It consists of 20000 apps available, which have a capacity to do everything from controlling your smart lights and other home devices 92 the accent of ordering lunch out using seamless.
+* Apple watch consists of the most well-rounded applications till now.
+It consists of best smartwatch apps.
+20000 apps available, which have a capacity to do everything from controlling your smart lights and other home devices 92 the accent of ordering lunch out using seamless.

-### ✅Can you Access Phone Calls?
-You can attend to the phone calls through your smartwatches.
-You don't need to take your smartphone from your pocket or bag.
-Smartwatches come with a dial pad and also syncing the contacts.
-In such cases, you can make calls from your smartwatches.
-Smartwatches having call features will have built-in LTE.
-Features like AT&T number sink and Verizon's number share lets you use the same number on your watch and your mobile phone.

-You can operate it and call from your smartwatch even if your mobile phone is turned off.
-You may have to pay for a separate data plan for your smartwatch to which might cost around $10 per month in case if you want it to have the advantage of a calling option.

-### ✅Can You Make Video Calls?
-Some smartwatches are designed with inbuilt cameras.
-You can shoot video from your wrist or attend video calling for meeting purposes.

-You must check out whether the smartwatch has the following sensors too!!

-* Smartwatch Camera
-* Voice sensor
+### Does your smartwatches Text Messages?

+SOS Alerts is indeed such an important feature that you should check for while purchasing smartwatches for your children.
+If your child is in any danger and they press or hold a button on their watch, it will send the alerts to you.
+The alert is transmitted to you using an app.

+You can input up to three or more phone numbers that can be called in an emergency for your children.
+This SOS will initiate emergency calls to all the emergency numbers that you have saved.
+It will keep on calling until the call is answered.
+If you miss the call to pick, other people whose phone numbers that you have given in the App can pick the call and save the child.

-### ✅Can You See Message Notification?
+### ✅Can You See Received Message Notification?
 If you use a smartwatch, you can answer calls and can reply to messages and emails instantly.
 You can't miss important calls and emails.

 You can read your SMS and WhatsApp messages received to your smartphone instantly.
 Likewise calls, you can send messages too.
 You can read emails and send emails from your smartwatch.